pabloromanelli/kafka-transform/README.md

 ### What it does
 For each message on the source topic Kafka Transform will:
-1. Request the current rules to the rules url (can be cached)
+1. Request the current rules to the rules url (can be cached) or the env variable
 1. For each rule:
     1. Evaluate the query over the message
     1. If matches, apply the template of the rule